Pippinu/NotebookLM_Sources/Cloud/4_1_Autonomic_Computing.md

     * Developing decentralized, scalable autonomic techniques.
     * Need for real-world testing and validation of proposed mechanisms.

-Okay, here is a resume of the two papers you provided, following your specific instructions for the first paper.

 ## Resume of "6.1 A Review of Auto-scaling Techniques for Elastic Applications in Cloud Environments.pdf"

 This paper reviews **auto-scaling techniques** for elastic applications in cloud computing environments.